Career Strategy Fellowships Study Abroad Summer Session SEARCH FELLOWSHIPS

 FAQ: Should I participate in the campus process?

-If you are a rising senior (class of 2024), you are strongly encouraged to participate in the campus process.
-If you are a graduating senior (class of 2023) or alum, you will only participate in the campus review pending rising senior numbers.
+If you are a rising senior (class of 2026), you are strongly encouraged to participate in the campus process.
+If you are a graduating senior (class of 2025) or alum, you will only participate in the campus review process pending rising senior numbers.
 Both groups should list Yale as their home institution when applying through the Fulbright portal regardless of participation in the campus process.

 FAQ: I heard something on campus that makes me think I am not competitive for this award.
 Can I still apply?